turbra/ocp-nvidia-inference/readme.md

 Although the 3090 is a consumer GPU, it provides sufficient capability for validation and testing GPU functionality in OpenShift.

 As part of this walkthrough, we will deploy and run the **ibm-granite/granite-3.1-8b-instruct** model from Hugging Face.
-**granite-3.1-8b-instruct** is a state-of-the-art open LLM designed by Google for instruction-tuned tasks such as text generation and conversational applications.
 This example demonstrates how to pull, configure, and serve a Hugging Face model on OpenShift using GPU acceleration.

 ---